google/randen/README.md

 ## Algorithm

-The algorithm has three building blocks:
+The Randen generator is based upon three existing components:

 1)  Reverie [https://eprint.iacr.org/2016/886.pdf] is a sponge-like generator that requires a cryptographic permutation.
 It improves upon "Provably Robust